- 1 PROPERTIES OF BOLDO AND ITS BENEFITS

 Dosage and method of use of boldo

 – The doses indicated here do not replace the medical prescription.
-Consult the side effects, contraindications and toxicity of the treatment in the sections of the superior listing.
+Consult the side effects, contraindications and toxicity of the treatment in the sections of the listing below

 – Boldo treatments should be short: do not exceed 4 weeks in any case.